tyon-lang/tyon/SPECIFICATION.md

         (7 8 9)
     ]
     (1 3 5)         ; implicitly untyped child map is of type 'point'
-    /(first last) [ ; type is overridden to an implicit type with keys 'first' and 'last' (John Doe)  ; implicitly untyped child maps use the inline parent type (Mary Sue)
+    /(first last) [ ; type is overridden to an inline type with keys 'first' and 'last' (John Doe)  ; implicitly untyped child maps use the inline parent type (Mary Sue)
     ]